paulo-pertierra/google-professional-devops-cert-notes/1.1 Designing the overall resource hierarchy for an organization/Shared Networking.md

 Shared networking between cloud and on-prem.

+## How to connect between cloud and on-prem/another cloud

 ### Cloud VPN: Cloud Router makes connection dynamic, lets Google VPC exchange routes using **BGP**.

 ### Direct Peering: Puts router in the same public data center as Google Point of Presence.